What is AI really capable of? Dispelling Eight Myths about Artificial Intelligence

 Note: The reason, for example, why Google Translator translations are gradually improving is because the company adapts the algorithms or develops completely new ones.
 (Read more about this on Google AI Blog)

-Tip for the generation of training data for AI: At clickworker you can order the new creation, editing or evaluation of thousands of Datasets for Machine Learaning according to your needs.
+At clickworker you can order the new creation, editing or evaluation of thousands of Datasets for Machine Learaning according to your needs.

 3. Machine Learning and Artificial Intelligence are the same